“How did you become a writer?”

-Often, I tell about my love of reading—I was one of those kids who would read until the wee hours, with a flashlight under the fortress of my blankets, when I should have been sleeping.
+In response, I talk about my love of reading (readers make good writers).
+I was one of those kids who would read until the wee hours, with a flashlight under the fortress of my blankets, when I should have been sleeping.

 I was always entering writing contests (and winning some), taking correspondence courses (old school!), and anything else where I could flex my fledgling writer’s muscles.